Our rating: 4/5

 - Availability labels

-Keep in mind that the above lists don’t review all of the features that these plans have to offer!
+Keep in mind that the above lists don’t review all of the features these plans offer!
 There are many more, but we’ve listed the most important eCommerce-related ones here.

 If you search carefully, though, you’ll notice that Squarespace has one final subscriber option: their “Select” plan.
 This option features a dedicated account manager, upgraded customer support, personal consultations, design assistance, and more.
 The Select plan doesn’t have an advertised price, though, so it’s only for those who are willing to pay a premium for white-glove web builder services.